SolangeLL/my_hunter/README.md

 - Infinite mode
 - Bonuses when you have kill streaks
 - Leaderboard of all highscores
-- Win / Lose game
+- Win / Lose screen
 - Statistic view

 ## Why do I keep on working on this project ?